ichigo416/ichigo416/README.md

 # 🚀 About Me

-I'm a **Computer Science student preparing seriously for software engineering roles.**
+I'm a **Computer Science student preparing seriously for software developer roles.**

-* 🎯 Focused mindset
 * 🧠 Strong emphasis on **DSA and algorithms**
 * ⚙️ Build **end-to-end applications** (frontend → backend → database)
 * 🚀 Prefer **clean and scalable code**